 “Reflections consists of eight original tracks that will have you completely mesmerized….Annie’s vocals are best described as hauntingly beautiful.” – Jenna Melanson, Canadian Beats

 Annie is most at home on stage, strumming a guitar and sharing her ethereal observations with the world.
 She is warm, engaging, and loves nothing more than making a connection with her audience through an intimate acoustic set, or kicking it up a notch with some musical accompaniment.

 “Annie Sumi wins you over before she finishes her first song,” says Mogens Galberg of the Greenbank Folk Music Society.
 “Her natural and beautiful voice, smart lyrical ballads and excellent guitar skills make you realize she was born to do this.”

 In 2017, Annie will hit the road again, with tours and festivals lined up for the spring and summer.
-She will be releasing her next album, called ‘In Everything,’ in October, 2017, with the support of the Ontario Arts Council and FACTOR Funding.
+She will be releasing her next album, called ‘In the Unknown,’ in October, 2017, with the support of the Ontario Arts Council and FACTOR Funding.